 The PCC is responsible for ensuring his business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for.
-The PCC has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+The PCC has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement and value for money in the way functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-In discharging this overall responsibility, the PCC is responsible for putting in place proper arrangements for the governance of his offices affairs and facilitating the exercise of its functions, which includes ensuring a sound system of internal control is maintained through the year and that arrangements are in place for the management of risk.
+In discharging this overall responsibility, the PCC is responsible for putting in place proper arrangements for the governance of his office's affairs and facilitating the exercise of its functions, which includes ensuring a sound system of internal control is maintained throughout the year and that arrangements are in place for the management of risk.
 In exercising this responsibility, the PCC places reliance on the Chief Constable to support the governance and risk management processes.
 The PCC is required to review the governance arrangements annually, the results of which are contained in the Annual Governance Statement (AGS).
-The review identified the following areas that need attention in 2016/17:
+The review identified the following risks that require attention, the AGS explains the mitigations more fully: